ryantd42/NY-Legislative-Git/2023/A888C-2023/bill.md

  scheduled  or  for  seasonal  or  short term customers.
-OUTSIDE OF THE AFOREMENTIONED CRITERIA FOR ESTIMATED BILLING PURSUANT TO THIS  SECTION, ALL  OTHER  BILLS SHALL USE ACTUAL METER READINGS, HOWEVER SUCH READINGS MAY BE OBTAINED.
+OUTSIDE OF THE AFOREMENTIONED CRITERIA FOR ESTIMATED BILLING PURSUANT TO THIS  SECTION, ALL  OTHER  BILLS SHALL USE ACTUAL METER READINGS, HOWEVER SUCH READINGS MAY BE OBTAINED, PROVIDED THAT SUCH READINGS  ARE  TAKEN  IN  ACCORDANCE WITH THE PROVISIONS OF THIS SECTION.
-  1-A. THE COMMISSION SHALL REQUIRE EACH UTILITY CORPORATION AND MUNICI- PALITY WITHIN SIX MONTHS TO SUBMIT TO THE COMMISSION A  MODEL  PROCEDURE FOR  THE CALCULATION OF ESTIMATED BILLS THAT INCORPORATES BEST PRACTICES AND TECHNOLOGY AND ACCOUNTS FOR ANY BARRIERS TO THE USE OF ACTUAL  METER

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02154-01-3
+  LBD02154-02-3
- A. 888  2
+ A. 888--A  2

- READINGS.
+  1-A. THE COMMISSION SHALL REQUIRE EACH UTILITY CORPORATION AND MUNICI- PALITY  WITHIN  SIX MONTHS TO SUBMIT TO THE COMMISSION A MODEL PROCEDURE FOR THE CALCULATION OF ESTIMATED BILLS THAT INCORPORATES BEST  PRACTICES AND  TECHNOLOGY AND ACCOUNTS FOR ANY BARRIERS TO THE USE OF ACTUAL METER READINGS.
 ON  OR  BEFORE  NOVEMBER FIRST, TWO THOUSAND TWENTY-FOUR, THE COMMISSION SHALL PROMULGATE RULES AND  REGULATIONS  TO  INCORPORATE  AND ADOPT SUCH MODEL PROCEDURES FOR UTILITY CORPORATIONS AND MUNICIPALITIES.